emastra/autotrader-scraper/README.md

 ### Input example

-*INPUT Example with predefined filters:*
+**INPUT Example with predefined filters:**
+Predefined filters are: zipcode, searchWithin, condition, minimumPrice, maximumPrice, style, driveType, fromYear, toYear, make and mileage.
+You can omit some, or set them to 'ANY'.

 ```
 {